Tiberius Julius Alexander: Siege of Jerusalem

 Vespasian moved rapidly to Egypt, leaving the Jewish war under the command of Titus.
 At the same time Alexander, as a proven commander with experience of Jewish affairs, was sent by Vespasian to join Titus as his chief of staff and adviser, second only to Titus himself.
 The siege of Jerusalem was conducted by four legions, and even after the city walls were overcome, the defenders held out in the Temple.
 Alexander participated in an initial decision not to destroy the Temple, which would remain an ornament, but to quench the fire.
 Two subsequent assaults by Jewish forces were repelled, and the survivors retreated to the inner temple.
 In a sortie, according to Josephus they clashed with the Roman troops tasked with putting the flames out, and one enraged Roman soldier threw a brand into the sanctum, destroying it.
 Josephus's accounts of the sequence of events, and of who was responsible, is highly contradictory, though, as in rabbinic tradition, both this and the earlier destruction of the Temple were due to God's will, Nebuchadnezzer and the Romans being but his instruments.
-He makes Titus willing and unwilling to destroy the Temple, depending on what passage of his works one relies on.